Updated March 2026

 Step 2 — Compile your data before writing the pitch.
 Time editors judge pitches partly on whether the contributor has the empirical grounding to write the piece they are proposing.
 Before drafting your pitch, identify the specific data points, research findings, or documented evidence from your direct experience that will anchor the argument.
 This is what makes your perspective exclusive rather than simply another opinion — you have access to evidence that a journalist or academic does not.

 Step 3 — Build prior Tier-1 media credibility before pitching Time.
 Time editors do not publish executives without significant prior publication credibility.
-Before targeting Time, establish placements in other Tier-1 outlets — The Atlantic, The New York Times, CNBC, Newsweek at domain authority 92, Washington Post, or equivalent — that demonstrate both your writing quality and that established editors have judged your perspective credible.
-This media foundation is not optional for executives targeting Time; it is the prerequisite.
+Before targeting Time, establish placements in other Tier-1 outlets — The Atlantic, The New York Times, CNBC, Newsweek, Washington Post, or equivalent — that demonstrate both your writing quality and that established editors have judged your perspective credible.
+This media foundation is rarely optional for executives targeting Time; it is typically a prerequisite.

-Step 4 — Pitch via timecontributions@time.com or directly via LinkedIn.
+Step 4 — Pitch via Time's submission process or directly via LinkedIn.
+Check time.com/contact for the current submission path.
 Your pitch should be tight: the global significance of your argument in one sentence, the data or direct experience that grounds it in two sentences, and your relevant credentials in one sentence.
 Under 200 words total.
-Editor relationships developed through LinkedIn engagement over time are often more effective than cold email pitches — Time editors, like all elite editorial staff, respond better to contributors they have observed over time than to cold outreach.
+Editor relationships developed through LinkedIn engagement over time are often more effective than cold outreach — Time editors, like all elite editorial staff, respond better to contributors they have observed over time.

 Step 5 — Follow up once after two weeks.
 A single professional follow-up is appropriate if you have not received a response within 14 days.
 If the news cycle has shifted and your angle is no longer timely, update the pitch to reflect the current moment before following up.